Nonlinear distortion of symmetry in solutions to the convection-diffusion equation of Burgers type: Introduction

 as $t \to +\infty$ for $1 \le q \le \infty$ and $\gamma_q = \frac{n}2 (1-\frac1q)$, and the solution $u$ of \eqref{cd}. \end{proposition} Of coursely, the lower-orders $U_0, U_1,\ldots,U_{n-2}$ are given by \eqref{Um}.
-We will decide the higher-orders $U_{n-1},U_n,\ldots,U_{2n-3}$.
+We will decide the higher-orders $U_{n-1},U_n,\ldots,U_{2n-3}$ of distortions.
 In the three dimensions, the better conclusion is given in Theorem \ref{thm3dim}.
 Even in the case $n \ge 5$, the solution may have some $K_{2n-2} (t) \log t$ as a profile.
 In other words, the logarithmic components in the case of odd dimensions decay much faster than expected.
 We should confirm whether $K_{2n-2}$ is remaining or vanishing.
 Unfortunately, it is difficult to prove this for higher dimensions at present.
 Note that the one-dimensional Burgers equation is scale-critical, and the behavior of its solutions differs significantly from that in other dimensions.
 Indeed, it is proved by Kato \cite{KtM} that $u(t) \sim U_0(t) + K_1(t) \log t$ as $t \to +\infty$.
 Here $U_0$ is not Gaussian but Cole--Hopf solution.
+In this critical case, the both of $U_0$ and $K_1 \log t$ describe the nonlinear distortion.

-Generally, the nonlinear term of convection-diffusion equation is given by $a \cdot \nabla (|u|^{r-1}u)$ for some $r$.
+Generally, the nonlinear term of convection-diffusion equation is given by $\boldsymbol{a}\cdot \nabla (|u|^{r-1}u)$ for some $r$.
 Especially, the case $r = 1 + \frac1n$ is known as critical.
 Both of asymptotic profile for the critical case and asymptotic expansion of the subcritical case are studied by several authors (cf.\cite{BKL,BKW,FkdSt,IshgKwkm13,Ksb}).
 The word `renormalization' is often seen in the critical case.
 Our equation corresponds to the case $r = 2$ and this case is subcritical.

 The reason why the Burgers type \eqref{cd} is focused is that this equation is an indicator for considering other bilinear problems.
 We refer to the incompressible Navier--Stokes flow for example.
 As well known, this flow is formulated as